dotlang/language/doc/RFE.md

 Y - `=>` should be same as `>=` and also `<=` ~ `=<`

-Y - Can developer write his own "byte" data type?
+N - Can developer write his own "byte" data type?

 N - `x=literal` will copy-value because litearl is not reference type.